-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 1.9 Action: Classified Staff PD Need: During the 2022-2023 school year, the district CAASSP data identified All students -26.6 DFS in ELA and -54.5 DFS in Math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 1.9 Need: During the 2022-2023 school year, the district CAASSP data identified All students -26.6 DFS in ELA and -54.5 DFS in Math.
 In contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
 Implementation of state standards was 100% in the 2022-2023 school year.
 These data points demonstrate the need to accelerate learning for unduplicated students in order to continue moving student achievement in a positive direction.
 Math.
 Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
 Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
 These data points demonstrate the need to provide designated professional development to increase staff capacity to ensure academic progress in ELA and Math for unduplicated students.
-Our educational partner input reflected a need for instructional staff reason to invest in classified staff development," (https://districtadministration.com/student-success- is-a-simple-reason-to-invest-in-classified-staff- development/), developing classified staff is vital for job satisfaction and retention.
-Also by providing continual professional development to show how they contribute to student success will impact achievement and lead to better student outcomes.
-This action is being provided on an LEA-wide basis to ensure access, equity, and consistent support to increase academic achievement for all students.
-It is anticipated that unduplicated students who have not met the standards will This action will be measured by the metrics identified in the action description.
+Our educational partner input reflected a need for instructional staff · · This action will be measured by the metrics identified in the action description.
 We will also seek feedback from students, parents, and staff about the additional paraprofessional support being offered.